tahoma2d/tahoma2d_docs/source/glsl_shaders_intro.rst

    :width: 500
    :alt: Pipeline

 All you need to be concerned about are Vertex and Fragment shaders.
+The depth of OpenGL is rather limited to the basics such as affine transformations because Tahoma2D is strictly 2D, not 3D.

 How Tahoma2D Uses GLSL